 Meet this year’s winner:

-The Sustainability and Dignity Award winners were chosen by last year’s Sustainability Award winners as well as two representatives from GFC’s Youth Leadership Council through a participatory selection process.
+The Sustainability and Dignity Award winners were chosen by previous Sustainability Award winners as well as representatives from GFC’s Youth Leadership Council through a participatory selection process.

-Header photo: Children participating in a LeapForWord program. © LeapForWord
+Header photo: Young people participating in an Organization for Youth Empowerment program. © OYE

 Global Fund for Children (GFC) UK Trust, created in 2006, is a UK registered charity (UK charity number 1119544).
 We work to generate vital income, create new fundraising opportunities, and raise awareness of the invaluable work of GFC’s grassroots grantees.
 Our aim is to extend the reach of GFC in the United Kingdom, Europe, and beyond.